 Is Your Dog Suffering From Corneal Ulcer?
 Here Are The BEST Home Remedies To Use

-And given the fact that dog corneal ulcers can even progress to blindness, providing your animal companion with the immediate and proper care and attention he needs during this health issue is a must.
+And given the fact that dog corneal ulcers may even progress to blindness (particularly in the case of indolent corneal ulcers), providing your animal companion with the immediate and proper care and attention he needs during this health issue is a must.

 Make sure you follow along to find out the 8 best home remedies that will help you properly deal with corneal ulcer in dogs.
 Let’s start off our discussion by finding out what exactly corneal ulcer in dogs is…

-There are three (3) layers of the cornea that can be affected by the said scraping.
+Furthermore, three (3) layers of the cornea can be affected by the said scraping of the corneal stroma, which are the following:

-Additionally, while all dogs can be prone to this health problem, it is more prevalent in brachycephalic (flat-faced) breeds like Shih Tzus, Bulldogs, Boxers, Pekingeses, Boston Terriers, as well as Pugs.
+While all of our canine friends can be prone to corneal ulcers in dogs, it is more prevalent in brachycephalic (flat-faced) dog breeds like Shih Tzus, Bulldogs, Boxers, Pekingese, Boston Terriers, as well as Pugs.
+As for older dogs, Spontaneous Chronic Corneal Epithelial Defect (SCCED) is more prevalent.

 Now that we’ve had an “eye-opening” look into what corneal ulcer in dogs is, let’s check out the causes that could set off this health issue…

-There are four (4) common causes of corneal ulcer in dogs, namely physical trauma, chemical irritation, infection, and specific illnesses.
+There are four (4) common causes of corneal ulcers in dogs, namely physical trauma, chemical irritation, infection, and specific illnesses.
 We will discuss each one in more detail below:

 Deemed as the most common cause of dog corneal ulcer, physical trauma can be anything that causes any bodily injury to your canine family member, which also brings about damage to the eyes, particularly the cornea.

-There are basically two (2) types of physical trauma that can set off corneal ulcers in dogs.
+Two (2) types of physical trauma can set off corneal ulcers in dogs.

 On the other hand, the second one is penetrating trauma, which is characterized by the piercing of the skin, muscles, and tissues in and around the area of the eyes that results in open wounds.
-A common example of this is a scratch or nick in your dog’s eye.
+A common example of this is a scratch or nick in your dog’s eye by a foreign body.

 This cause of dog corneal ulcer is attributed to harsh chemicals or substances that you may have in the vicinity of your home.
 When these chemicals or substances happen to get trapped inside your dog’s eyes, they tend to produce a burning effect that can cause lesions or abrasions to the cornea.